miru-media/miru/packages/media-trimmer/README.md

 try {
   // The input video must be a `.mp4`/`.mov` file with a video track
-  // and the browser must support the WebCodecs API with the codecs in the video await trim('video.mp4', {
+  // and the browser must support video encoding with the WebCodecs API await trim('video.mp4', {
     start: 2, //    start time in seconds
     end: 10, //     end time in seconds